MR. ROTHSCHILD: The Scenario of a Rape

-There are forty attorneys, and I know each one by name and extension number.
-I have so far achieved an excellent reputation which is understood because I am treated with great respect at the law firm.
+Forty attorneys and I know each one by name and extension number.
+I have so far achieved an excellent reputation which is understood because I’m treated with great respect at the law firm.

 I agreed to stand at the entrance, greet, and welcome the guests who arrived by invitation only.

-I had mixed feelings about Mr. Levin.
-Sure, he acted all superior strolling in his two thousand dollar suits, and he could have been the picture of elegance if not for his arrogance.
-It was his certainty that he could seduce me that I found insulting.
-Mr. Levin thought he could order me to do a task for him and he never once said a word of thanks.
-His secretary tells me he’s a difficult man to please.
+But I had mixed feelings about Mr. Levin.
+Sure, he acted all superior strolling through my office in his two thousand dollar suits.
+He could have been the picture of elegance if not for his arrogance.
+It was his certainty that he thought he could seduce me that I found insulting.
+He thought he could order me to do a task for him and never once say a word of thanks.
 It is obvious he thinks I’m beneath him, therefore I should behave accordingly and crave to do his bidding.

-He took great offense at the idea that he might be drunk which awakened his sinister ego, and he growled, “What the fuck are you talking about?”
+I’d obviously awakened his sinister ego.
+He growled, “What the fuck are you talking about?”

 He wasn’t acting any more of an ass than usual, so I let it go.
-Arguing the question would be way too offensive to him, and I may just risk being left there to find my own way home which in retrospect would have been a better choice.
+Arguing the question would be way too offensive, and I might risk being left there to find my own way home which in retrospect would have been a better choice.

 I don’t know why I thought using the word please would mean anything, or that I could talk sense into a drunk.
-But it surprised me when he took hold of my wrists and forced me down on my sofa, unzipped his fly and pressed my skirt up around my waist.
+He surprised me when he took hold of my wrists and forced me down on my sofa.
+He unzipped his fly and pushed my skirt up around my waist.
 He tore my underwear and slammed into me hard while I tried to free myself, but I was pinned down and helpless.

-He finished fast and passed out with his full weight on me.
-I just lay there waiting, trying to breathe.
-I tried pressing on his heavy shoulders, but couldn’t budge him.
-I realized I should have screamed, but it happened so fast I was paralyzed.
-I tried scratching him with my nails, and finally, he moaned, came to and moved off me, stood, zipped his trousers, went out the door.
+Levin finished fast and passed out with his full weight on me.
+I lay there waiting, trying to breathe.
+I pressed on his heavy shoulders but couldn’t budge him, then realized I should have screamed.
+It happened so fast that I was paralyzed.
+I tried scratching him with my nails, and finally, he moaned, came to and moved off me.
+He stood, zipped his trousers, walked out the door.

-I didn’t sleep.
-All I could think of was I have to go to the office in the morning.
-I tried to forget, pretending it didn’t happen.
-But I started worrying.
+I was wide awake.
+All I could think of was that I had to go to the office in the morning.
+I tried to forget, pretending it didn’t happen, but I started worrying.
 How could I show up at the firm after what he’d done?
 How could he?